 Choosing The Right Agent

 Selecting the right agent for a Durable Power of Attorney (DPOA) ensures the principal’s affairs are managed according to their wishes.
-It’s crucial to consider an individual’s trustworthiness, competence, and availability before appointing them as an agent.
+Before appointing an individual as an agent, it is crucial to consider their trustworthiness, competence, and availability.

 Qualities To Look For